gvwilson/thirdbit/src/ideas/nwit.md

 1. Ma et al 2024: "How to Teach Programming in the AI Era?
 Using LLMs as a Teachable Agent for Debugging" <https://arxiv.org/abs/2310.05292> "We introduce a novel system to facilitate deliberate practice on debugging, where human novices play the role of Teaching Assistants and help LLM-powered teachable agents debug code…students focus on hypothesizing the cause of code errors, while adjacent skills like code completion are offloaded to LLM-agents."

 1. Assad et al 2024: "Can My Microservice Tolerate an Unreliable Database?
-Resilience Testing with Fault Injection and Visualization" <https://arxiv.org/abs/2404.01886>.
+Resilience Testing with Fault Injection and Visualization" <https://arxiv.org/abs/2404.01886> Describes a tool that systematically simulates database disruptions for testing both SQL and NoSQL databases.

-1. Jovanovic and Sullivan: "Right or Wrong—Understanding How Novice Users Write Software Models" <https://arxiv.org/abs/2402.06624>.
+1. Jovanovic and Sullivan: "Right or Wrong-Understanding How Novice Users Write Software Models" <https://arxiv.org/abs/2402.06624> Presents an empirical study of over 97,000 models written by novice users trying to learn Alloy and analyzes how novices write both correct and incorrect models.

-1. Ben Braiek and Khomh: "Machine Learning Robustness: A Primer" <https://arxiv.org/abs/2404.00897>.
+1. Ben Braiek and Khomh: "Machine Learning Robustness: A Primer" <https://arxiv.org/abs/2404.00897> A chapter of a forthcoming book that provides an overview of what makes ML systems stable and reliable.

 1. Lee et al 2024: "Towards Optimizing Performance-Resource Trade-Off for Serverless Functions" We propose the first differentiated scheduler for runtime cold start mitigation by optimizing serverless function provision.
 Experiments demonstrate success in optimizing serverless function provision: reducing the 75th-percentile cold start rates by 49.77% and the wasted memory time by 56.43%, compared to the state-of-the-art. <https://arxiv.org/abs/2403.17574>

 1. Rahman et al 2024: "Characterizing Dependency Update Practice of NPM, PyPI and Cargo Packages" We find that PyPI packages update dependencies faster than NPM and Cargo.
 Conversely, Cargo packages update their vulnerable dependencies faster than NPM and PyPI. <https://arxiv.org/abs/2403.17382>

-1. Gunatilake et al 2024: "Enablers and Barriers of Empathy in Software Developer and User Interactions: A Mixed Methods Case Study" <https://dl.acm.org/doi/10.1145/3641849>
+1. Gunatilake et al 2024: "Enablers and Barriers of Empathy in Software Developer and User Interactions: A Mixed Methods Case Study" <https://dl.acm.org/doi/10.1145/3641849> Explores things that make developers *not* care about users.

-1. Sülün et al 2024: "An Empirical Analysis of Issue Templates Usage in Large-Scale Projects on GitHub" <https://dl.acm.org/doi/10.1145/3643673>
+1. Sülün et al 2024: "An Empirical Analysis of Issue Templates Usage in Large-Scale Projects on GitHub" <https://dl.acm.org/doi/10.1145/3643673> Finds extensive usage of templates in 99 of the 100 surveyed projects, with a growing preference for YAML templates; projects with a template have reduced resolution time (381.02 days to 103.18 days) and reduced issue comment count (4.95 to 4.32) that those without.

 1. Nam et al 2024: "Understanding Documentation Use Through Log Analysis: An Exploratory Case Study of Four Cloud Services" <https://arxiv.org/abs/2310.10817> " By analyzing page-view logs for over 100,000 users…we show that which documentation pages people visit often correlates with user characteristics such as past experience with the specific product, on the one hand, and with future adoption of the API on the other hand."